How To Apply

 - Medical examination report on the form supplied by the School (click here).

-The School of Professional Horticulture welcomes applications from foreign nationals.
-The School is authorized by the U.S. Immigration and Customs Enforcement to accept nonimmigrant foreign students.
-All international applicants must submit in English the eight items previously listed as well as the results of the Test of English as a Foreign Language (TOEFL) with a minimum score of 500 (paper based), 175 (computer based), and 75 (Internet based).
-The School also accepts the International English Language Testing System (IELTS) with a minimum band score of 6 in the academic module.
+The School welcomes applications from foreign nationals and is authorized by the U.S. Immigration and Customs Enforcement to accept non-immigrant foreign students.
+All international applicants must submit, in English, the eight items previously listed, as well as the results of the Test of English as a Foreign Language (TOEFL) with a minimum score of 600 (paper based), and 100 (Internet based).
+The School also accepts the International English Language Testing System (IELTS) with a minimum band score of 7 in the academic module

-A letter of financial support in English or translated into English must also be submitted from the applicant’s bank.
+Applications must include a photocopy of the applicants passport ID page along with a letter of financial support in English or translated into English from the applicant’s bank.

 The School of Professional Horticulture has a policy of non-discrimination.
 It prohibits discriminatory actions against and treatment of applicants for admissions based on actual or perceived race, color, national origin, alienage or citizenship status, religion or creed, gender, disability, age (18 and over), military status, prior record of arrest or conviction, marital status, genetic predisposition or carrier status, sexual orientation, or status as a victim of domestic violence, a sex offense, or stalking.
 The New York Botanical Garden is an affirmative action, equal opportunity employer.